nus-cs2103-AY2223S2/ip/docs/README.md

 ### `tagsee` - Inspect tags

 For a given task, see what tags it has.
+The task is selected by its index from running the `list` command.

 Example of usage: